Optimal regularity of isoperimetric sets with H\"older densities: Proof of the regularity result

 \begin{proof}[Proof of Theorem \ref{thm_main}] As already discussed in the introduction, the optimal bound on the dimension of the singular set follows by the classical regularity theory for $\omega$-minimal sets established in \cite{Tam}.
 Indeed, in \cite{CP1,PS}, it was proved that, under our assumption, any isoperimetric set is $\omega$-minimal with $\omega(r)=r^{2\sigma}$, being $\sigma=\alpha/(2n(1-\alpha)+2\alpha)$.
 It remains, thus, to show the optimal regularity of the reduced boundary.

 Let $u$ be the local representation of $\partial^* E$, i.e., the solution of our weighted minimization problem \eqref{3} under the weighted volume constraint \eqref{4}, which initially enjoys the regularity $u \in C^{1,\sigma}(B_R)$ with $\sigma=\alpha/(2n(1-\alpha) + 2\alpha)$ according to Theorem~\ref{prop_densities_low_reg2}, and let $v$ be the comparison function studied in the previous section.
-Using Proposition \ref{decay-comparison}, and Corollary \ref{Du-Dv}, we deduce that
+Using {the minimality~\eqref{eq_minimality_mean_value} of mean values,} Proposition \ref{decay-comparison}, and Corollary \ref{Du-Dv}, we deduce that

 for any $0<r<\rho\le \rho_0=\eps_0 R$.